Manual for the Undergraduate Curriculum Committee

 4.1 Types of Proposals (Updated 11/14/2014)

 This chapter is concerned mainly with proposals for new or revised undergraduate programs, including majors, minors, and concentrations, as well as new courses or revisions of courses, such as changes in title, course prefix, number, credits, description, or prerequisites.
+Proposal originators must be full-time faculty at the college, and each proposal must be supported by a college department.
 There is now just one proposal form, containing parts A through D, and it is available for download on the Undergraduate Curriculum Committee (UCC) website.
 It contains various instructions as screen tips (just hold your cursor over any blue highlighted words/phrases to read) that should be fully read before you fill it in.
 Only submit those parts that pertain to your proposal.
 All proposals require parts A and D, while most will only need either B or C in addition to these.
 Delete from your document those sections that are not needed before submitting the proposal.
 The UCC looks at all proposals affecting 000 to 400L courses, however, proposals affecting 400L courses that are also offered as 500L, must first be approved by the Graduate Curriculum Committee before coming to the UCC.
 All proposals that affect only graduate programs and 500-600L courses go through the Graduate Curriculum Committee alone.
 Any questions: please e-mail the Chair of UCC at email@example.com.